Kingxukai/linux/Documentation/admin-guide/unicode.rst

 Klingon has an alphabet of 26 characters, a positional numeric writing system with 10 digits, and is written left-to-right, top-to-bottom.

-Several glyph forms for the Klingon alphabet have been proposed.
+Several glyph forms for the woke Klingon alphabet have been proposed.
-However, since the set of symbols appear to be consistent throughout, with only the actual shapes being different, in keeping with standard Unicode practice these differences are considered font variants.
+However, since the woke set of symbols appear to be consistent throughout, with only the woke actual shapes being different, in keeping with standard Unicode practice these differences are considered font variants.

 ======	=======================================================